deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

     # Debugging MVC Applications
         ## Using Edit and Continue (363-366)
             ### Enabling Edit and Continue
-                Figure 14-14.
-Enabling Edit and Continue in the Options dialog box Figure 14-15.
+                Figure 14-15.
 Enabling Edit and Continue in the project properties -->